god-of-errors/RpgCombatSystemBlog/index.md

 AddNewType("itemType","PokeBall");
 ```

-This flexibility empowers users to define their own types tailored to specific gaming experiences, whether it be introducing new stat attributes, elemental affinities, or unique item categories within the RPG framework.

-In essence, the Custom Enum Types serve as the dynamic backbone of the RPG Combat System Template, breaking free from the constraints of static enums and fostering a creative environment for developers to shape their virtual worlds with unprecedented freedom.
+This adaptable Custom Enum Types approach ensures that my template remains open-ended, allowing users to expand and change the system to their specific needs.

 ## BaseUnit
-The significance of the BaseUnit class within the RPG Combat System Template cannot be overstated.
-Serving as a fundamental component, it encapsulates the essence of every RPG unit, ensuring the vitality of the entire battle system.
-At its core, the BaseUnit class encompasses key attributes that form the backbone of any RPG character: a name, level stats, equipment, skills, an elemental attribute, and the capacity to be influenced by buffs and debuffs.
+The BaseUnit class stands as another core component of my template, addressing the essential need for units within the RPG system.
+The concept behind this class is to encapsulate the fundamental elements that every RPG unit requires, those being a name, level stats, equipment, skills, an elemental attribute, and the ability to have buffs/debuffs applied.

-Upon creation, the BaseUnit class automatically defines and initializes stats and skills.
-However, the flexibility is paramount, allowing users to set and modify stats as needed.
-This adaptability is crucial for tailoring units to specific gameplay requirements.

-### Skills Management
-One notable feature of the BaseUnit class is its robust skills management system.
-Skills can be added, retrieved, and removed dynamically, providing a dynamic skillset for each unit.
-The implementation of this system involves careful consideration to ensure that skills added to the unit are instances of classes inherited from BaseSkill.
-Here's a snippet of template code showcasing the AddSkill and GetSkill functions:
+Stats and skills are predefined upon unit creation, offering the flexibility for users to set and modify these attributes as needed.
+The AddSkill and GetSkill functions have been improved with template code to ensure that the skills being added to the unit's skill list are inherited from BaseSkill.
+This not only streamlines the skill addition process but also provides user assistance when retrieving a skill, ensuring that the returned skill is of the inherited type rather than the base one, including new additions, if any.

+Here's an snippet of code showcasing the AddSkill and GetSkill functions:

 ```c++
 template<typename T, std::enable_if_t<std::is_base_of_v<BaseSkill, T>, bool> = true>